Former Chiefs assistant coach Reid pleads guilty in crash

 Reid, the 37-year-old son of Chiefs coach Andy Reid, had been scheduled to go to trial on Sept.
-26. Britt Reid had faced up to seven years in prison, but the plea deal means he now faces a possible sentence of up to four years in prison.
+26. He had faced up to seven years in prison, but the plea deal means he now faces a possible sentence ranging from probation to four years in prison.
 He entered his plea in Jackson County Circuit Court in Kansas City.
 Sentencing is set for Oct.
 28.

-While questioning Reid to confirm that he understood the plea deal, Circuit Judge Charles McKenzie said Reid also could serve a short period of time in prison and then be placed on probation if he qualifies for good behavior.

 A girl inside one of the cars, Ariel Young, suffered a traumatic brain injury.
 Six people, including Reid, were injured in the crash.